clbustos/statsample/README.txt

 Optional:

 * Plotting: gnuplot and rbgnuplot, SVG::Graph
-* Factorial analysis and polychorical correlation: gsl and rb-gsl (http://rb-gsl.rubyforge.org/)
+* Factorial analysis and polychorical correlation: gsl library and rb-gsl (http://rb-gsl.rubyforge.org/).
+You should install it using <tt>gem install gsl</tt>

 == DOWNLOAD
 * Gems and bugs report: http://rubyforge.org/projects/ruby-statsample/